WJLP: Move to New Jersey (2014–present)

-Soon after its purchase of the station, PMCM TV sought permission to reallocate KVNV to Monmouth County, New Jersey, as part of a legal loophole that allows any VHF station that moves to a state with no FCC-licensed commercial VHF stations to receive automatic permission to move.
-In New Jersey, nearly all commercial TV stations came from either New York City or Philadelphia.
-After the digital television transition of 2009, Delaware and New Jersey no longer had any VHF signals since station owners chose to move their signals to UHF channels which are better suited to digital broadcasting.
+Soon after its purchase of the station, PMCM TV sought to reallocate KVNV to Monmouth County, New Jersey, as part of a legal loophole that allows any VHF station that moves to a state with no FCC-licensed commercial VHF stations to receive automatic permission to move.
+Nearly all commercial TV stations serving New Jersey are based in New York City or Philadelphia; the only commercial VHF station in the state, Secaucus–licensed WWOR-TV, moved to UHF after the 2009 digital television transition.
 The FCC denied the request in a December 18, 2009, letter.
 The full commission denied PMCM's application for review in a memorandum opinion and order released on September 15, 2011; however, this denial was reversed by the U.S. Court of Appeals for the D.C.
 Circuit on December 14, 2012.
 KVNV applied for a construction permit to move on May 28, 2013, to Middletown Township, New Jersey (though its transmitter location would be at the Condé Nast Building in midtown Manhattan to serve the entire New York media market).

 In January 2014, MeTV announced that KVNV, would become its New York City affiliate, replacing Bridgeport, Connecticut-based WZME.
 In its June 2014 bill, Comcast systems in central New Jersey stated that KVNV would be added to its lineup on July 31, 2014.
 This was delayed because of objections from WFSB in Hartford, Connecticut, who voiced concerns to the FCC about signal overlap and disruption of its Fairfield County, Connecticut, channel lineup.
 WFSB's owner at the time, Meredith Corporation, also suggested that the FCC assign virtual channel 33 (which is WFSB's RF channel) to KVNV instead of 3.
 On September 12, 2014, the FCC Media Bureau issued a public notice seeking comment on an alternative virtual channel proposal set forth by PMCM, under which KVNV would broadcast on virtual channel 3.10 to not interfere with WFSB and would seek cable carriage on channel 3 throughout the New York market, except in Fairfield County, Connecticut.

 KVNV commenced test broadcasting on September 29, 2014, at approximately 2:30 p.m. on RF channel 3 (virtual channel 3–10).
 This test transmission consisted of an EBR test pattern with a black text field bearing text – Line 1: "KVNV TV" static, Line 2: "WJLP-TV" static.
 Immediately at the base of the black text box, a white rectangular square rapidly moved back-and-forth horizontally.
 No audio or tones accompanied the test pattern.
 The test broadcast ended on September 30, 2014, at approximately 2 p.m.
 The station made a brief return to the air on October 1, 2014, at approximately 12:30 p.m.; this transmission lasted approximately five minutes.